 I reserve the right to adjust the syllabus as I see fit.
 All changes will be announced in class.
-Adjustments made to deadlines will be announced at least one week in advance.
+Adjustments made to deadlines will be announced as early as possible

 7. Course Schedule

 As far as possible, the dates of all examinations and due dates for important assignments are listed here.
 There may be changes to the schedule, including due dates and exam dates.
 These changes will be announced as early as possible.